 Colruyt takes extra measures for respectful slaughtering

 Colruyt has imposed extra measures on slaughterhouses, in order to make sure the slaughtering process is monitored even better in the future and takes place as respectfully as possible (with as little stress and pain as possible).
-All suppliers have to comply with the measures from the FEBEV covenant.
-This means that they have to provide camera surveillance and additional controls.
-Colruyt will also have unannounced checks carried out.
+This means that the slaughterhouses, among other things, have to provide camera surveillance and additional controls.
+Colruyt also has unannounced checks carried out.

 Rigorous inspections for Colruyt suppliers